csula/cs454-winter-2016/project/README.md

 Note that your crawler should start crawling at `out/index.html`.
 This page has link to all the documents.

+**or** if you are not too interested in exploring `slurpee` you can start crawling here: [http://ocean.pcwerk.com/data/index.html](http://ocean.pcwerk.com/data/index.html)

 ## Grading Rubric